 What we certainly know about the case is that reaching a settlement was in the best interest of JPMorgan; after all, this is a financial giant that has been making discreet moves into blockchain development and digital currency projects.
 CEO Jamie Dimon made headlines in 2017 when he called Bitcoin a financial fraud, but he regretted that statement more than a year later when JPMorgan announced plans to develop its very own cryptocurrency token known as JPM Coin.

-How Major Banks React to the Growing Adoption of Cryptocurrency
+How Major Banks like JPMorgan React to the Growing Adoption of Cryptocurrency

 Dimon never intended to be the leader of the anti-cryptocurrency crowd, but his position as CEO of the sixth-largest bank in the world caused him to become such a figure.
 Interestingly, not long after his first denigrating comments about Bitcoin went public, Chase cardholders noticed that they were being charged hefty cash advance fees when they acquire digital currency tokens.
 Since Bitcoin fits the definition of an investment commodity, JPMorgan should not have charged cash advance fees for two reasons: